finfet/kestrel/README.md

 ## Security Design Overview

-Kestrel uses a standard combination of the Noise Protocol and a chunked file encryption scheme.
+Kestrel uses a simple combination of the Noise Protocol and a chunked file encryption scheme.

 The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a